waddlaw/AutoBench/AutoBench_QuickGuide.md

 5. Run `./AutoBench "Input.hs"`

 ## Test Files
-Once users have experimented with the test file from the primer above, they will naturally want to create their own test files.
 Test files are simply Haskell modules that contain test programs, test data generator (or user-specified test data), and test suites.
 These are referred to collectively as *test inputs*, and explained in the following subsection.

 ### Test Inputs
 #### Test Suites